Intimacy with the unknown

 Intimacy with the Unknown

-ity, causality, the non binary ecology.
+How do I perceive “reality”, complexity, causality, the non binary ecology.
 My sound performance/lecture work is based on (semi) generative synthesis and live sampling, a simulation to autopoiesis (regeneration) in living organisms and evolving ecosystems.
 The performance is designed with my intention to establish an intimate connection with the unpredictable, the unknown, the ever changing space and time where live recorded sounds interrelated and interconnected in an increasingly complex and random way shaping an emerging soundscape, an ecosystem, life.

-e evolution of an ecosystem.
+Intimacy with the unknown is a mixed-media sound art performance-lecture which uses the cell to demonstrate the way that organism/mind co-evolve with their environmental niches.
+The aim is to create an immersive environment in which artists and audience interact to simulate the evolution of an ecosystem.
 The performative piece is an inquiry of ethics, aesthetics and ecology.
-The concept for this performative piece is based on biologists, Humberto Maturana and Francisco Varela’s work on ‘Autopoiesis’ (AS) and ‘Structural coupling’ (SC)*, as well as on research in the fields of Cognitive Science, Philosophy (Heidegger, Derrida, Morton), Sociology (A.Tsing-Mushrooms at the end of the world) Evolution theories and Buddhist literature.
+It’ concept is based on biologists, Humberto Maturana and Francisco Varela’s work on ‘Autopoiesis’ (AS) and ‘Structural coupling’ (SC)*, as well as on research in the fields of Cognitive Science, Philosophy (Heidegger, Derrida, Morton), Sociology (A.Tsing-Mushrooms at the end of the world) Evolution theories and Buddhist literature.

-ity, causality, the non binary ecology.
+How do I perceive “reality”, complexity, causality, the non binary ecology.
 My sound performance/lecture work is based on (semi) generative synthesis and live sampling, a simulation to autopoiesis (regeneration) in living organisms and evolving ecosystems.
 The performance is designed with my intention to establish an intimate connection with the unpredictable, the unknown, the ever changing space and time where live recorded sounds interrelated and interconnected in an increasingly complex and random way shaping an emerging soundscape, an ecosystem, life.

-e evolution of an ecosystem.
+Intimacy with the unknown is a mixed-media sound art performance-lecture which uses the cell to demonstrate the way that organism/mind co-evolve with their environmental niches.
+The aim is to create an immersive environment in which artists and audience interact to simulate the evolution of an ecosystem.
 The performative piece is an inquiry of ethics, aesthetics and ecology.
-The concept for this performative piece is based on biologists, Humberto Maturana and Francisco Varela’s work on ‘Autopoiesis’ (AS) and ‘Structural coupling’ (SC)*, as well as on research in the fields of Cognitive Science, Philosophy (Heidegger, Derrida, Morton), Sociology (A.Tsing-Mushrooms at the end of the world) Evolution theories and Buddhist literature.
+It’ concept is based on biologists, Humberto Maturana and Francisco Varela’s work on ‘Autopoiesis’ (AS) and ‘Structural coupling’ (SC)*, as well as on research in the fields of Cognitive Science, Philosophy (Heidegger, Derrida, Morton), Sociology (A.Tsing-Mushrooms at the end of the world) Evolution theories and Buddhist literature.

 Before the coining of the term ‘Autopoiesis’ in biology, similar ideas were already being used to explore non-living systems.
 In the 1960’s, computer scientist, John von Neumann, anticipating the dawn of AI, posed the question of whether machines could, in theory, reproduce themselves and evolve in complexity the same way that living systems do.
 A decade later, John Conway published his ‘Game of Life’, a game that simulates processes in living systems using cellular automata.
 Basic ‘rules’ are applied to the automata at the start of the game (its environment is determined), and with no further input, an almost infinite number of novel patterns emerge from the synergy between automata and ‘environment’.